It was only a matter of time until the Finest Day Out crew descended upon Chorlton and my word – it’s a biggie.

 0161 860 0498

-The Chorlton Green, 137 Beech Road, Manchester M21 9EQ
+The Lead Station, 99 Beech Rd, Manchester M21 9EQ

-Right you can spend a bit more time exploring around here if you want, giving the Laundrette a shout or even popping into the Lead Station for a cheeky pint.
+Right you can spend a bit more time exploring around here if you want, there’s plenty going on.

 Carry on down Beech Road, past the park and you’re going to come out back on Barlow Moor Road near the Maccies and the Bus Station.
 Take a left for some more corkers…